CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 <br />

 If the user is logged in, they will see their nickname (display name) from Mastodon, a JSON output of their user profile, and a logout button we'll work on later.
-If they navigate to `/user` without being logged in, they will be presented with a generic greeting with a login button.
+If they navigate to `javascript±/user` without being logged in, they will be presented with a generic greeting with a login button.

 Now, let's update our routes to render this page.

-First, we should update the `/callback` route to append the Mastodon `user` object to the `session` object on the request and redirect us to the `/user` page.
+First, we should update the `javascript±/callback` route to append the Mastodon `user` object to the `javascript±session` object on the request and redirect us to the `javascript±/user` page.

 <!-- prettier-ignore -->
 ```javascript